KelvinHere/Yoga_Milestone_4/README.md

 As a site user I want to
 1. Be able to register to the site to save my info for future use *
 2. Quickly log in or out of the site *
-3. Be able to recover my password
+3. Be able to recover my password *

 As a student user I want to
 1. Have a free lessons to see if I like an instructor *
-2. Find an instructor through reviews as I need to have some confidence before buying lessons
+2. Find an instructor through reviews as I need to have some confidence before buying lessons *
-3. Learn yoga by watching videos
+3. Learn yoga by watching videos *
-4. Be able to buy a lesson I like the look of
+4. Be able to buy a lesson I like the look of *
-5. Be able to get extra information about a lesson before I use / buy it
+5. Be able to get extra information about a lesson before I use / buy it *
-6. Leave a review of a lesson because I may like or dislike it enough to comment on it
+6. Leave a review of a lesson because I may like or dislike it enough to comment on it *

 As an Instructor I want to
-1. Create lessons free lessons to get student interested in me as an instructor
+1. Create free lessons to get students interested in me as an instructor *
-2. Create paid lessons to make some money
+2. Create paid lessons to make some money *

 As site admin I want to:
-1. See requests from instructors
+1. See requests from instructors *
-2. Change privilages for users and instructors
+2. Change privilages for users and instructors *
-3. View reviews that users flag as innapropriate because I want to keep my website family friendly
+3. View reviews that users flag as innapropriate because I want to keep my website family friendly *

 #### Business Goals

 The business goal of this site is to sell yoga lessons to students.
-The lessons will be created by instructors who would like to join the site, who can create free lessons and more advanced paid lessons.
+The lessons will be created by instructors who would like to join the site, who can create free lessons and paid lessons.
 The website will take a cut of the lessons sold.
 It will create a safe marketplace where users can get feedback by ratings and reviews of instructors before buying lessons through a secure service.